 You’ll also need a sheet pan or baking dish for oven cooking.
 If using a sheet pan, make sure it has a small lip to keep juices from running off into your oven.
 You can also use a grill pan placed on top of a sheet pan or baking dish to give your baked steak grill marks and a little added flavor.

-As for ingredients, gather steak seasoning (or salt and pepper) and olive oil.
+As for ingredients, gather steak seasoning (or salt and pepper) and olive oil; or if you’re looking for an even healthier alternative try cultured oil.
 You’ll use the olive oil for searing and can brush a little on the steaks before baking them to help them crisp around the edges.

 If desired, use some aluminum foil to tent over your steak in the oven.
 The foil will lock in moisture to prevent it from escaping your steak to prevent it from drying out while it reaches your ideal doneness.
 Of course, don’t forget a meat thermometer to take the steak’s temperature when it’s finished.
 Make sure to follow these kitchen safety tips when baking your steak.